 Gone are the days of visiting a bank or a toll plaza.
 Your phone is your recharge station.
 Here’s the real, step-by-step process to top up your FASTag balance instantly.

 You’ll need your smartphone and your FASTag.
 Either have the physical tag handy or, even better, find the wallet/ID number printed on it.
-You can find the 14-digit FASTag ID on the tag itself or in your FASTag account dashboard.
+You can find your FASTag Wallet ID or Vehicle Registration Number (as required by the recharge platform) either on the tag itself, in your bank's FASTag app, or on the welcome SMS you received when the tag was issued.
+Different issuers may display different ID formats — use whichever your chosen recharge app asks for.

 Once you’re in the app or website of your choice, look for the "FASTag Recharge" or "Top-up" option.
 You’ll be asked to enter your Vehicle Registration Number or your unique FASTag ID.
 Double-check the number to be sure.